Friday, December 26, 2014

 On September 2nd, 2014, the cost of the US dollar in Argentine pesos was: 8.40

 The photo on the left is the cost of the product from a year ago.
-The one on the right is the current price.
+The one on the right is the price in 2014.

 Yikes!
 There's a 3.10 increase in Argentine pesos.
 In US dollars this would cost you $1.04.